gearglow/ReptiliaWithATwist/The List.md

 Elysia smiled.
 "Hullo, 'Mione.
 This is Robbie.
 My brother."

 Hermione gasped.
-"Your what?
-Harry, I thought all your family was *dead!* Aside from those dreadful Dursleys, of course."
+"Your _what?_ Harry, I thought all your family were dead!
+Aside from those dreadful Dursleys, of course."

 "It's a long story," Elysia said.
 "What say I fill you in over lunch?
 Robbie and I found this little sushi joint 'round the corner from the Leaky."